kristijan-boskovic/TrajectoryVisualizer/README.md

 4. Import this project into your IDE and build the application.
 5. Start the SpringBootOracleApplication.java class.
 6. Open your localhost in any browser, by default it is: http://localhost:8080.
 7. TrajectoryVisualizer application should be running.
-Your can use the application now!
+You can use the application now!